-This yearlong course is designed to integrate and enforce skills in the areas of reading, reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the theme Identity.
+This yearlong course is designed to integrate and enforce standards-based skills in the areas of reading, reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the theme making meaning and compelling evidence.
 Students will be required to complete several narratives, informational, and argumentative pieces of writing using the workshop approach.
 Students will also be assigned shorter pieces of text and novels to read, discuss, and analyze throughout the school year.
 Attention will be given to theme development, writer's choices and its effect, using details in purposeful narratives and developing complex informational pieces.